SWETHA-DURAIRAJ/Unified_Web_Services-QA/README.md

 # How to Run Load Tests

-- Using Postman Performance Runner
+- Import the Postman collection into Postman.
-- Import collection
+- Open the collection, click Run, and select Performance Runner.
-- Configure concurrent users and duration
+- Configure the test with 50 virtual users and 2 minutes duration.
-- Execute performance test
+- Execute the performance test and analyze metrics like response time, throughput, and error rate.
 # Issues Faced

 - Chrome password manager popup appeared during SauceDemo automation and was handled using browser configuration